Klaus Wilhelm Roggenkamp: Education and career

 In 1988 Roggenkamp and Scott found a counterexample to another conjecture by Hans Zassenhaus — the conjecture was a somewhat strengthened form of the conjecture that the "integral isomorphism problem" always has an affirmative solution.
 Martin Hertweck, partly building on the techniques introduced by Roggenkamp and Scott for their counterexample, published a counterexample to the conjecture that the "integral isomorphism problem" can always be solved affirmatively.

 A series of joint papers of Klaus Roggenkamp and Karl Gruenberg centers around homological considerations of groups and connections to homological questions of group rings.
 In particular, the authors studied the relation module of a group, i.e. the abelianised kernel of a minimal presentation of a group.
 Various applications were given, among others, to questions about units in integral group rings.

 Klaus Roggenkamp managed to clarify completely the structure of blocks of p-adic group rings with cyclic defect group, thus establishing an integral analogue of the celebrated theory of Brauer tree algebras.
 Many applications are known and more are on the way, from equivalences between derived categories to the inverse problem of Galois theory.

 A new branch of representation theory is created by Klaus Roggenkamp’s most recent research on higher-dimensional orders.
 Motivated by recent developments in the representation theory of algebraic groups, algebraic combinatorics, Hecke algebras and quantum groups, Klaus Roggenkamp had started to study orders over two and higher-dimensional coefficient domains.

-Roggenkamp was elected a member of the Akademie gemeinnütziger Wissenschaften zu Erfurt (Erfurt Academy of Useful Sciences) and was made an honorary member of Ovidius University of Constanța in Romania.
+Roggenkamp was elected a member of the Akademie gemeinnütziger Wissenschaften zu Erfurt (Erfurt Academy of Sciences) and was made an honorary member of Ovidius University of Constanța in Romania.